KarolNi/avr_toolchain_vagrant/README.rst

 Programmers
 -----------

-Currently just USBTiny ISP is configured for passthrough to Vagrant VM.
-You can add more by modifying Vagrant file using USBTiny ISP as example.
+Currently USBTiny and USBasp ISPs are configured for passthrough to Vagrant VM.
+You can add more by modifying Vagrant file using them as example.